gratet/ciudades-leonardo/pages/objectives.md

 ##### WP 1.
 Identification of the emerging global drivers of transformation affecting local complex destinations vulnerability and resilience.
 Development of analytical frameworks for empirical research.
 PI: S. Anton Clavé

-###### Objective 1: To assess the vulnerability of destinations in response to global change drivers and the challenges of a low-carbon transition
+###### *Objective 1: To assess the vulnerability of destinations in response to global change drivers and the challenges of a low-carbon transition*
 <div class="row">
 	<div class="small-12 columns">
 	<div class="panel radius" style="padding-bottom: 21px;">
-Activity 1:To link, at a conceptual level, global change drivers, uncovering the meaning and dimensions of vulnerability which can hinder the viability of response strategies in tourism destinations across different scales.
+Activity 1: To link, at a conceptual level, global change drivers, uncovering the meaning and dimensions of vulnerability which can hinder the viability of response strategies in tourism destinations across different scales.
 	</div>
 </div>
 </div>